kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q29
 A 46-year-old man is noted to have a platelet count of 28 × 10^9/L as part of his full blood count results taken at a pre-admission clinic.
 You decide to postpone elective surgery and investigate this further to find the cause of his condition. *Causes of thrombocytopenia* include all of the following, EXCEPT:

-	A. Multiple myeloma - T
+	A. Multiple myeloma
-	B. Alcohol abuse - T
+	B. Alcohol abuse
-	C. Heparin administration - T
+	C. Heparin administration
 	D. Uraemia
-	E. HyPERsplenism - T
+	E. HyPERsplenism
 #### Answer: E. HyPERsplenism - *FALSE* = D. Uraemia
-- Uraemia can cause bleeding even with a normal platelet count because of loss of or abnormal platelet function
+- Uraemia can cause bleeding even with a normal platelet count
+	- Due to loss of or abnormal platelet function

 #### Causes of Abnormal Platelet Function - LEARN
 - Drugs (eg aspirin, NSAIDs)